4. Paradis

 Founded on the remote Island of Iona in far western Scotland, the community traces its inspiration back to the 6th century, when St. Columba found his way from Ireland and established an outpost from which he evangelized all of Scotland.
 Eventually, he spread a Celtic form of Christianity that still resonates strongly today.

-In 1980 he was admitted to membership of the Iona Community, having applied not primarily because it was a place of liturgical innovation but because it was “a place where the potentials of the socially marginalized as well as the socially successful would be attested.”
+In 1980 he was admitted to membership of the Iona Community, having applied not primarily because it was a place of liturgical celebrations but because it was “a place where the potentials of the socially marginalized as well as the socially successful would be attested.”

 Since then he has become the international troubadour of the Community, guiding its publications in worship and music, preaching at conferences around the world and composing many songs that enumerate the themes of the Community.

 This is perhaps the most famous of Mr. Bell’s hymns.
-The hymn appeared initially in the first collection of music produced by the Wild Goose Worship Group, Heaven Shall Not Wait: Songs of Creation, the Incarnation, and the Life of Jesus (1987).
-The song asks a series of 13 questions, perhaps a record in the annals of hymnody.
+It appeared initially in the first collection of music produced by a Worship Group called “Heaven Shall Not Wait.
+The song asks a series of 13 questions.

 © 1987 The Iona Community (Scotland), admin. by GIA Publications, Inc. All rights reserved.
 Used by permission.
-Dr. Hawn is professor of sacred music at Perkins School of Theology.

 To listen: